AvatarHwang/FASOP/README.md

 # Usage

+This repository includes the FASOP framework, which can be used for the following two purposes:

 (1) Finding Optimal Parallel Strategy for GPT on Heterogeneous GPU Clusters.
-(2) As results of FASOP, you can launch practical distributed learning using Megatron-LM.
+(2) Launching practical distributed learning using Megatron-LM based on the results from FASOP.

 ## Reproducing the Experiments from [FASOP: Fast yet Accurate Automatic Search for Optimal Parallelization of a Transformer on Heterogeneous GPU Clusters]